liclac/ambient/README.md

-ambience
+ambient
 ========

-This is a script which captures ambient information available on certain public networks, such as the route, speed and delay information available on German ICE trains.
+This is a script which captures ambient information available on certain public networks, such as the route, speed and delay information available on:
+- German ICE trains
+- Eurostar
+- Austrian RailJet trains

 If you spot a network with some tidbits of information available, please open a PR to add it!